Starting with v6.0, the Agent can ingest metrics with a Unix Domain Socket (UDS) as an alternative to UDP when running on Linux systems.

 Origin detection allows DogStatsD to detect where the container metrics come from, and tag metrics automatically.
-When this mode is enabled, all metrics received via UDS will be tagged by the same container tags as Autodiscovery metrics.
-Note:
+When this mode is enabled, all metrics received via UDS are tagged by the same container tags as Autodiscovery metrics.

-pod_name tags will not be added, to avoid creating too many custom metric contexts.
+pod_name tags are not added to avoid creating too many custom metrics.

-When running inside a container, DogStatsd needs to run in the host PID namespace for origin detection to work reliably.
-You can enable this via the docker
+When running inside a container, DogStatsd needs to run in the host’s PID namespace for origin detection to work reliably.
+Enable this with the Docker

 Additional helpful documentation, links, and articles: